ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

       └─It should error
 ```

 So here is a whole story, and you can describe it using ginkgo!
-In this case for example, the node `And with data B` will be executed 3 times:
+In this case, for example, the node `And with data B` will be executed 3 times:

 - With data X -> And with data B -> And with data C -> It should to this
 - With data X -> And with data B -> And with data C -> And this
 - With data X -> And with data B -> But with data D -> It should to this

-You can use `BeforeEach()` to set up some context for each step (set some variables, functions, fill mocks and so on).
+You can use `BeforeEach()` to set up some context for each step (set some variables, functions, fill mocks, and so on).
 And also you can use `AftrrEach()` to cleanup at the end of the node.

 The library has a lot of other useful functions - `BeforeSuite` and `AfterSuite` and many variations to help you organize your test better.